In this chapter, we will be sharing our knowledge and tips that will help you understand Pay Per Click Marketing and rock your first campaign.

-Let’s say that you are ready to start your PPC ads.
-After deciding on the amount of money you are willing to invest, you will have to set clear goals to achieve.
-In PPC marketing goals are called conversions, and they can be anything from visiting a website, downloading a file, watching a video to filling out a form or contacting a business.
+Let’s say that you are ready to start mastering PPC.
+After deciding on the amount of money you can invest, you will have to set clear goals.
+In PPC marketing, goals are called conversions, and they can be anything from visiting a website, to watching a video, to filling out a form or contacting a business.
 Your goal can be defined as one macro goal (watch a video) or can be a set of several micro goals which lead to one macro goal.

 Lena Focus on the metrics that really matter to your business.
 Likes and shares can seem like impressive measures, but they often do not have an impact on revenue.

 Use device targeting.
 Some ads may run better on mobile, some may run better on a laptop.
 Ensure your ads work well for the intended device.

 What are keywords and why do they matter for PPC?